 I need legal advice

-3. About the work permit
+3. All about the work permit

 Many foreigners willing to live in Spain want to opt for the work permit.
 As the other residence permits may imply difficult to meet conditions and requirements, the work permit can be a suitable option for some citizens.